Japan: Tokyo braces itself for worst typhoon in 60 years | DW | 12.10.2019

 Prime Minister Shinzo Abe's Cabinet hosted a disaster management meeting Friday.
 He said 17,000 police and military forces were ready to be deployed to ensure the safety of citizens.
 "The typhoon could cause power outages, damage to infrastructure and significantly affect people's lives," Abe said.

-Four injuries had already been reported by local media early on Saturday morning in the city of Ichihara, east of Tokyo.
+One death and four injuries had already been reported by local media early on Saturday morning in the city of Ichihara, east of Tokyo.
+The fatality was that of a man in his forties whose car overturned, public broadcaster NHK said.

 Hagibis is approaching just weeks after another powerful storm, Typhoon Faxai, resulted in two deaths and injured dozens more in the city of Chiba.

-The typhoon that hit the Tokyo area 61 years ago resulted in more than 1,000 deaths, as well as seeing about 500,000 houses flooded.
+The typhoon that hit the Tokyo area 61 years ago resulted in more than 1,000 deaths, as well as causing 500,000 houses to be flooded.

 jsi/dr (AFP, dpa, AP, Reuters)